 Add Custom CSS to WordPress

 To access the WordPress Customizer, go to Appearance > Customize.
-Find the section titled “Additional CSS” and click on the section to open it.
-The screenshot below shows the Additional CSS section opened to edit our Averie theme.
+Find the section titled “Additional CSS” and click on the section.
+The screenshot below shows the Additional CSS section opened to edit our Juliet theme.

 Benefits of Using the WordPress Customizer